 Most students are eligible to receive some form of financial aid.
 Each program has different eligibility standards, and you must take responsibility for meeting the criteria for each application.
 To apply, you must be a U.S. citizen or eligible non-citizen, be enrolled in a degree program, and be making satisfactory academic progress.

-All students wishing to receive financial aid must file a FAFSA form at http://www.fafsa.ed.gov, which will help us determine your expected family contribution.
-We create the family contribution using an analysis of your total annual income, assets, number of dependents, etc. The difference between the expected family contribution and the estimated cost of attendance equals financial need.
+All students wishing to receive financial aid must file a FAFSA form, which will help us determine your expected family contribution.
+We create the family contribution using an analysis of your total annual income, assets, number of dependents, etc. The difference between the Student Aid Index (SAI) and the estimated Cost of Attendance (COA) equals financial need.

 You can get a copy of your FAFSA by calling 1-800-4-FED-AID.
-The online version of the form is available at http://www.fafsa.ed.gov.
+The online version of the form is available at FAFSA Form.

-HAVE SOME ADDITIONAL QUESTIONS: Go to StudentAid.gov, Federal Student Aid’s primary online portal for students for information about completing the FAFSA, as well as frequently asked questions about the IRS DRT returning for the 2021-2022 FAFSA.
+HAVE SOME ADDITIONAL QUESTIONS: Go to StudentAid.gov, Federal Student Aid’s primary online portal for students for information about completing the FAFSA, as well as other frequently asked questions.

-Get an FSA ID–fsaid.ed.gov A FSA ID is a username and password that you must use to log in, sign, and make corrections to your FAFSA.
-You and at least one of your parents will each need an FSA ID.
+Get an FSA ID.
+A FSA ID is a username and password that you must use to log in, sign, and make corrections to your FAFSA.
 Be sure to save your FSA ID as you will need it to reapply and access your information each year.
 You can also complete your FAFSA using the myStudentAid Mobile App.

 To be eligible for both federal and state aid, a student must be a U.S. citizen or an eligible non-citizen.
 For financial aid purpose, an eligible non-citizen is one of the following: